PhurinutR/twitter-sentiment-analysis/model5/README.md

 ## Using the TF-IDF with Naive Bayes Package for **Training and Evaluation**

-A function to run TF-IDF + Naive Bayes and return the accuracy with loss metrics are provided by `train_evaluate()`, within a package `model.py` under `model5/package`.
+A function to run TF-IDF + Naive Bayes and return the accuracy with loss metrics are provided by `train_evaluate()`, within a package `model.py` under `package` folder.

 ### Procedures:
 1. Please run `test_train.py` from the repository root directory: